svenzin/rollkeep/README.md

 # rollkeep
+Experimentation and implementations of the Roll and Keep dice rules.

-Different implementationsfthe Roll and Keep dice rules
+## Roll and Keep rules
+TODO

+## Uses
+### PUMPP system
+TODO